Skip to main content

 Being registered with Charities Services does not make an organisation a legal entity.

-Grants over $10,000 can be made only to organisations with legal entity status.
-Make sure you've filled in the ‘legal entity status’ section of your Organisation profile in our online grants management system.
+Grants over $10,000 can only be made to not-for-profit or charitable organisations with legal entity status.
+Make sure you've filled in the 'legal entity status' section of your Organisation profile in our online grants management system.

 For any other funding limits, you will need to check the details for the type of grant you are requesting.